 By Vietnam specialist Mark

-Vietnam’s beaches are surprisingly overlooked but, because of it, quiet and relatively untouched.
-The coastline sweeps in a 3,000km S-shape from China in the north to Cambodia in the south.
-It passes through three different micro-climates along the way, which means dry, sunny weather is always to be had on either the central or south coast, whatever time of year you travel.
+Vietnam’s beaches are surprisingly overlooked.
+The coastline sweeps in an S-shape from China in the north to Cambodia in the south.
+It passes through three different microclimates along the way, which means dry, sunny weather is always to be had on either the central or south coast, whatever time of year you travel.
 It also means that whatever tour of Vietnam you choose, you can incorporate in beach time easily enough.

 Beaches and beach resorts in Central Vietnam

-The beach nearest to Hoi An is home to the Nam Hai, one of Vietnam’s best beach resorts for its exceptional service levels, large rooms and contemporary Vietnamese feel.
+The beach nearest to Hoi An is the setting for the Four Seasons Nam Hai, one of Vietnam’s best beach resorts for its exceptional service levels, large rooms and contemporary Vietnamese feel.

 Beach holidays around Nha Trang

-One of Vietnam’s first true beach resorts, Nha Trang is now a lively and developed city with its own airport.
-The busy city gets a bit of bad press, but venture out of town and you start to understand why the area became so popular, it’s graced with quiet bays, a mountainous backdrop, and calm blue waters.
+One of Vietnam’s first true beach resorts, Nha Trang is now a developed city with its own airport.
+The busy city gets a bit of bad press, but venture out of town and some of the area’s popularity might start to rub off.
+It’s graced with quiet bays, a mountainous backdrop, and calm blue waters.
 There’s something about the early-morning light here, too, which can magic up some of the best sunrises I’ve seen in Asia.

-A little out of town, 40 minutes by car then an exhilarating 20 minutes by speedboat, is my favourite resort in the area, the Six Senses Ninh Van Bay.
-Set on a horseshoe-shaped beach where the jungle palms cast long shadows on the golden sand, the calm on this beautiful and remote peninsula presents a marked contrast from the traffic of Nha Trang.
+From Nha Trang, it’s 40 minutes by car then an exhilarating 20 minutes by speedboat to the Six Senses Ninh Van Bay.
+Set on a horseshoe-shaped beach where the jungle palms cast long shadows on the golden sand, the calm you experience here presents a marked contrast from the traffic of the city.
 It’s so remote, in fact, that your only dining option is at the hotel, which can serve you a private dinner in a wine cave among the other restaurant choices.

 Aside from relaxing on the beach and snorkelling in the South China Sea, the Six Senses can arrange cookery courses, boat trips, yoga, and hiking trips.
 You stay in a private villa that artlessly blends into the surrounding boulders and jungle, but the hotel also offers the bells and whistles you’d expect from a lavish hotel.

-Four hours northeast of Saigon by road are the resort towns of Mui Ne and Phan Thiet.
-The local resorts have developed over the years to offer a mixture of deluxe hotels and small guesthouses, each adding its own personality for a multicultural beach stay.
+Four hours northeast of Ho Chi Minh City by road are the resort towns of Mui Ne and Phan Thiet.
+These local resorts have a mixture of deluxe daybed-on-the-beach hotels and small guesthouses, each adding its own personality to the long stretches of pearly-white sand.

-Not perhaps my first choice of beach in Vietnam, this isn’t one of the quieter coastal stretches.
-Its appeal lies in its proximity to Saigon, holding the accolade as the only beach in Vietnam you can drive to rather than having to fly.
-The choice of where to stay is limited, and I’d say suggest the Anantara as my pick of the bunch.
-This area is best visited from November through to April.
+Not perhaps my first choice of beaches in Vietnam, this isn’t one of the quieter coastal stretches.
+Its appeal lies in its proximity to Ho Chi Minh City, holding the accolade as the only beach in Vietnam you can drive to rather than having to fly.

 Phu Quoc Island